 KEMP’s Application Firewall Pack (AFP)* combines Layer 7 Web Application Firewall protection with other application delivery services including intelligent load balancing, intrusion detection, intrusion prevention as well as edge security and authentication.
-By integrating the world’s most deployed web application firewall engine, ModSecurity, augmented by threat intelligence and research from information security provider, Trustwave, AFP provides:
+KEMP WAF provides continuous protection against vulnerabilities with daily rule updates based on threat intelligence and research from information security provider, Trustwave.

 With a targeted focus on application-specific exploits missed by traditional firewalling techniques, AFP plays a key part in a defense-in-depth strategy that mitigates risk and optimizes applications.